antonio-leitao/dbsampler/README.md

 ## Installation

-Pre-built packages for many Linux, Windows, and OSX systems are available in [PyPI](https://pypi.org/project/dbsampler/) and can be installed with:
+Pre-built packages currently only for MacOS systems are available (working on building for Linux and Windows) in [PyPI](https://pypi.org/project/dbsampler/) and can be installed with:

 ```sh